 "Global investment in clean energy hit \$333.5 billion in 2017, the second highest after the \$360 billion invested in 2015.
-This represented a 3% increase from 2016 investment levels." - 2018 Sustainable Energy in America Factbook
+This represented a 3% increase from 2016 investment levels."

 But John is still encouraged in the U.S. by "the ever-increasing focus on energy efficiency and clean energy, and the growing smart and proven use of readily available waste heat sources to generate additional power on engines/CHPs, boilers, flare elimination, geothermal and more."